World Cup 2026 Predictions — Who Will Win?

 Estimates based on typical simulation runs.
 Exact percentages vary with each run — use the live simulator for current numbers.

-Why the 48-Team Format Changes Everything
+Impact of the 48-Team Format

 The 2026 FIFA World Cup is the first to feature 48 teams, up from 32 in 2022.
 Hosted by the United States, Canada, and Mexico, the tournament introduces 12 groups of 4 instead of 8 groups of 4 — meaning more matches, more upsets, and a longer path to the final.